-- Commercial-scale quantities of feedstocks:
+Commercial-scale quantities of feedstocks:

-Sources of biomass or other feedstock must be accessible and reliably ava - Sources of biomass or other feedstock must be accessible and reliably available to meet fuel production needs. - Peedstock transportation and processing facilities:
+Sources of biomass or other feedstocks must be accessible, sustainable and reliably available to meet fuel production needs.

+Feedstock transportation and processing facilities:

-Typically, the feedstock will need to be collected and sorted, often with initial processing to put it into a form that can be used by a production process. - Facilities to convert feedstock into SAF:
+Typically, the feedstock will need to be collected and sorted, often with initial processing to put it into a form that can be used by a production process.

+Facilities to convert feedstock into SAF:

-Although there are many petroleum refining facilities in the U.S. as well as a number of facilities that generate alternative fuel for automobiles and trucks, only one U.S. refinery is regularly generating commercial quantities of SAF.
-While more are in the works, establishing more SAF production facilities - whether converting existing facilities or constructing new ones - will take time and significant investment.
-Among the challenges has been the market reality that SAF typically requires more intense processing than renewable diesel and diesel fuel typically has commanded a higher price on the spot market, making it a more lucrative product for producers to sell.
-Given that SAF is relatively new to the market, the aviation industry must continue to focus on ensuring that SAF can avail itself of the supportive policies that such ground-based alternative fuels have long enjoyed.
+Although there are many petroleum refining facilities in the U.S. as well as various facilities that produce alternative fuel for automobiles and trucks, only one U.S. refinery is regularly producing commercial quantities of SAF.
+While others are in the works, establishing more SAF production facilities - whether converting existing facilities or constructing new ones - will take time and significant investment.
+Among the challenges have been the market realities that SAF typically requires more intense processing than renewable diesel, and diesel fuel typically has commanded a higher price on the spot market; together, these market realities make renewable diesel a more lucrative product for producers to manufacture and then sell.
+Given that SAF is relatively new to the market, the aviation industry must continue to focus on ensuring that SAF can avail itself of the supportive policies that ground-based alternative fuels have long enjoyed.

-- Facilities to blend "neat" SAF with petroleum-based fuel: - As noted, all SAF pathways approved to date (i.e., those meeting ASTM D7566) must be blended with petroleum-based aviation fuel to satisfy the jet fuel specification (D1655) before use in aircraft.
-Whether undertaken at the original SAF production facility, a separate petroleum-based jet fuel production facility or elsewhere, this step requires tankage and personnel to undertake the blending and to certify the resulting product. - Confirmation that fuel quality and environmental standards are met:
+Facilities to blend "neat" SAF with petroleum-based jet fuel:

+As noted, SAF under all of the pathways approved to date (i.e., those meeting ASTM D7566) must be blended with petroleum-based aviation fuel to satisfy the jet fuel specification (ASTM D1655) before use in aircraft.
+Whether undertaken at the original SAF production facility, a separate petroleum-based jet fuel production facility or elsewhere, this step requires tankage and personnel to undertake the blending and to certify the resulting product.

+Confirmation that fuel quality and environmental standards have been met: